ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 <script>
-  // Ensure the DOM is fully loaded before trying to manipulate elements document.addEventListener('DOMContentLoaded', () => {
+  // Ensure the DOM is fully loaded before attempting to manipulate elements document.addEventListener('DOMContentLoaded', () => {
-    const scrollingBanner = document.querySelector('.scrolling-banner');
+    // 1.
+Find the scrolling banner element that is initially in your Markdown file. const scrollingBanner = document.querySelector('.scrolling-banner');

-    const heroBody = document.querySelector('.hero-body');
+    // 2.
+Find the main hero-body container element. const heroBody = document.querySelector('.hero-body');

+    // 3.
+Find the inner '.container' div within hero-body, as this is the parent
+    //    where the banner will be placed, and where the subtitle resides. const containerDiv = heroBody ? heroBody.querySelector('.container') : null;

-    // Now, we can reliably target the subtitle element using its unique class 'subtitle'.
+    // 4.
+Find the specific subtitle element using its unique class 'p.subtitle'.
-    // This is much better than relying on array indices. const subtitleElement = heroBody ? heroBody.querySelector('p.subtitle') : null;
+    //    This ensures we target the correct insertion point. const subtitleElement = containerDiv ? containerDiv.querySelector('p.subtitle') : null;

+    // Conditional execution: The following code will only run if ALL of these elements
+    // are found on the current page.
+This prevents errors on other pages that don't
+    // have this specific structure.
-    // Only proceed if all required elements exist and the subtitle was found if (scrollingBanner && heroBody && subtitleElement) {
+    if (scrollingBanner && containerDiv && subtitleElement) {
+      // 5.
+Move the 'scrolling-banner' element into the 'containerDiv',
-      // Insert the scrollingBanner element directly before the subtitleElement. heroBody.insertBefore(scrollingBanner, subtitleElement);
+      //    and place it directly *before* the 'subtitleElement'. containerDiv.insertBefore(scrollingBanner, subtitleElement);

-      // --- Re-include your existing JavaScript for animation setup here ---
+      // --- Start of your existing JavaScript code for the animation setup ---
+      // This part should execute *after* the scrollingBanner has been moved
+      // to its final DOM position.

-      // This part ensures the animation variables are set up correctly after the move. const track = scrollingBanner.querySelector('.scrolling-track');
+      const track = scrollingBanner.querySelector('.scrolling-track');
       const images = Array.from(track.children);

-      const originalImageCount = images.length;
+      // Store the original count of images before duplication const originalImageCount = images.length;

-      images.forEach(img => {
+      // Duplicate the image set to ensure a seamless looping animation images.forEach(img => {
         const clone = img.cloneNode(true);
         track.appendChild(clone);
       });

-      const duration = originalImageCount * 1.5;
+      // Calculate the total duration of the animation.
+Adjust '1.5' for speed. const duration = originalImageCount * 1.5; // 1.5 seconds per original image

+      // Get the computed width of a single image slot (image width + its right margin)
-      const firstImage = images[0];
+      // This is crucial for calculating the precise scroll distance for the animation. const firstImage = images[0];
       const imageSlotWidth = firstImage.offsetWidth + parseFloat(getComputedStyle(firstImage).marginRight);

-      track.style.setProperty('--scroll-duration', `${duration}s`);
-      track.style.setProperty('--original-image-count', originalImageCount);
+      // Set CSS custom properties (variables) on the track element.
+      // These variables will be used in your SCSS @keyframes animation. track.style.setProperty('--scroll-duration', `${duration}s`);
-      track.style.setProperty('--image-slot-width', `${imageSlotWidth}px`);
+      track.style.setProperty('--original-image-count', originalImageCount); // Useful for calculation in CSS track.style.setProperty('--image-slot-width', `${imageSlotWidth}px`);
-      // --- End of existing JavaScript for animation setup --- }
+      // --- End of your existing JavaScript code for the animation setup --- }
   });
 </script>